 Knowing you have restricted ankles is one thing but knowing how to fix it is another.
 The feeling of restriction will impact the treatment protocol.

-Below are some ankle mobility drills we recommend!
+Below are some ankle mobility exercises and drills we recommend:

 If you feel a “pinching” sensation in the front of the ankle it may indicate a bony block or ligament restriction of the joint.
 These types of restrictions won't improve with mobility drills or using a foam roller.
 In these cases we suggest the mulligans mobilisation method using a resistance band.
 In normal ankle ROM, the talus bone of the foot moves backwards as the shin moves forward into dorsiflexion as we squat.
 In order to help improve this movement to increase mobility, the band must help push the talus bone backwards as you move into dorsiflexion.